ClearHeadedT/boot-dev-log/learn-git/NOTES.md

 - Learned running an actual rebase end to end.
 - Learned when to rebase vs. when to merge instead.
 - Learned undoing changes with git reset.
+- Learned the difference between a soft and hard reset.